Table of Contents

-What factors affect employee wellbeing?
-We’re glad you asked!
-There are three essential factors that increase employee health and wellbeing at work, and we’ll cover them all in-depth today, so you know exactly what you need to do to have happier, healthier, more productive employees.
+Three essential factors increase employee health and wellbeing at work, and we’ll cover them all in-depth today, so you know exactly what you need to do to have happier, healthier, more productive employees.

-One of the biggest factors in employee wellbeing (and employee engagement) is how much discretion they have over what they do and how they do it.
+One of the biggest factors in employee well-being (and employee engagement) is their discretion over what they do and how they do it.
 That’s the basis of job control.

 These findings mean that even though higher-level workers tend to do more stressful tasks, have more responsibilities, and often work long hours, they have fewer negative health effects from their careers because they have higher levels of job control.

 It might seem fairly challenging to increase job control for lower-level workers who are mostly responsible for repetitive, boring tasks where they lack control.
 But it just takes some imagination to look at a new way to increase job control.

 For example, reducing the amount of micromanaging that leaders and managers do is a great first step.
 While managers certainly need to manage their people, getting too into the details and controlling employees is unhelpful for everyone.

 Collective Health empowered its “patient advocates” who answer phones to solve complex patient problems to solve problems on the floor as they come up, instead of giving them a strict script.

 Job control doesn’t just affect physical and mental health - it also has a strong impact on how motivated and engaged employees are in their jobs.
-When employees work in an environment where they don’t have much control over their work or how they get it done, it creates a lot of stress and uncertainty.
+When employees work in an environment where they don’t have much control over their work or how they get it done, it creates stress and uncertainty.

 That’s not a workplace that encourages you to try your best because it probably won’t be recognized or rewarded if you do.
-Low feelings of job control make workplaces feel chaotic and unpredictable - you don’t have control over your role or tasks, so it’s hard to predict your actions' outcomes.
+Low job control makes workplaces feel chaotic and unpredictable - you don’t have control over your role or tasks, so it’s hard to predict your actions' outcomes.
 That is a pretty significant demotivator for most employees.

 Sound surprising?
 It’s not when you consider the environment at many top businesses.
-Many workplaces have performance measures that pit workers against each other - like forced curve ranking or promotion systems where only a specific number of employees are eligible in each review cycle.
+Many workplaces have performance measures that pit workers against each other - like forced curve ranking or promotion systems.
+Only a specific number of employees are eligible in each review cycle.

-Commit to Caring
+5. Commit to caring

 Instead, try committing to encouraging employees to care for each other.
 This can be through programs where employees donate unused time off to colleagues suffering from serious medical conditions who need extensive treatments or committing to volunteering in the community together with time off provided by the company.

 Focusing on creating natural spaces where employees can gather casually and get to know each other can create stronger workplace bonds and friendships.
 After all, we spend most of our waking time at work.

-Lose the Lingo
+7. Lose the lingo

 Being thoughtful with the language you use in internal communications with employees is also part of increasing social support in the workplace.
 Phasing out the use of words like “employee” and “worker” and “manager” except when necessary is a good start, and you can replace them with words like “teammates” and “village” where appropriate.

 When most employers think of an employee wellbeing program, they focus on getting employees to take part in healthier individual behaviors on their own.
 This could mean quitting smoking, drinking less, exercising more, or eating healthier.

 While getting more exercise and meditating can certainly reduce stress symptoms, if your employee wellbeing program doesn’t address the root causes of that stress, you’re not going to solve the problem with a gym discount.

 Employees also want more than just a gym discount to care for their health - especially if they’re too tired or burnt out from work actually to make it to the gym every day.

 Wondering how further to promote that link between employee wellbeing and performance?
-You can simply ask your employees how they’re regularly feeling to learn how they’re handling stress at your workplace and what they really want from wellbeing programs.
+You can simply ask your employees how they’re regularly feeling to learn how to handle stress at your workplace and what they really want from wellbeing programs.